 Although bass for the H21 is controlled, it doesn’t make the H21 boring at all.
 There is a good amount of bass, while not bleeding into any of the other frequencies.
 The bass rolls off a little bit early, but it doesn’t take too much away from the enjoyability of these headphones.

-While the impact of drum beats are present, the decay of each beat seems to disappear too quickly to be natural.
+While the impact of drum beats is present, the decay of each beat seems to disappear too quickly to be natural.
 I think this is due to the driver not being fast enough to present bass decays well.
 Bass impact is also very present and clean, even in more complicated passages, where there are different drums being played, they tend to still sound distinct from each other.

 Overall, the bass is good for the price point, although the H21 may lack some bass clarity at times, it manages to present the bass with much impact and control.